turajbjt/shopping-cart-EZ-Lite/README.md

 - finally perform a recurssive substution of all EasyCart links in your site's HTML to point to the new EZ Lite cart (i.e. change 'https://easycart.plugnpay.com/easycart.cgi' to 'https://xxxYourDomainxxx/ezlite/index.cgi')
 - pretty much that's all there is to it.
 All EasyCart forms/buttons on your site should now work with EZ Lite...

+[optionally]
-- [optionally] You may edit the template.htm & ezlite.css files to match your site's look feel
+- edit the template.htm to & ezlite.css files to match your site's look feel
-* Note: Most wording displayed in EZ Lite are set via the ezlite.css file, so you don't need to mess with Perl.
+- adjust the wording used by EZ Lite via the ezlite.css file, so you don't need to mess with Perl.

-Beyond that you are pretty much on your own.
-This cart & its related code are pretty simple, so it's highly recommend you try to figure things out yourself.
-And if how this cart is designed is way over your head, you should hire a good web developer, as it will save you a lot of headaches in the log run - should you not know know how to do such things.
-But YMMV, so go luck & enjoy this free Perl script.
+Beyond that, you're pretty much on your own.

+This cart & its related code are pretty simple overall.
+As such, it's highly recommend you try to figure things out yourself.
+Should this cart's design be over your head, hire a good web developer.
+It will save you a lot of headaches in the log run.
+But YMMV with usage of this cart, so go luck & enjoy this free Perl script...